michaelyfan/corbii-web/README.md

 1. Build the app with `npm run build`
 1. Switch to the correct Firebase alias (either `firebase use dev` or `firebase use default`) to determine whether to push to the development environment or the dev environment
 1. Deploy the app on Firebase Hosting with `firebase deploy`

+This app used to use Heroku, but that's behind us now.

+## DEVELOPER REFERENCE
+The notes below are for developer reference.

 ## HIGH-LEVEL COMPONENT RETRIEVAL RECORDS